-To be more precise I say that the main focus on keto is to eat REAL FOOD and not going by the idea “If it fits my macros is ok!”.
+The top priority on a ketogenic diet is REAL FOOD and not going by the idea “If it fits my macros is ok!”.

 Healthy Fats and Oils

-Fats will be the main source of your daily calorie intake.
-Fats are awesome for our health if we consume the right kind of fats.
+Fats will be the primary source of your daily calorie intake.
+Fats are awesome if we consume the right kind.

 Avoid hydrogenated fats, such as margarine to reduce the trans fat intake.

 If your goal is to lose weight on keto, you should eat fat in moderation, so your body can use it from its own body fat deposits.

 Always choose the grass-fed, organic sources, unprocessed and cold-pressed butter and oils:

 - MCT oil

 - Ghee/ Clarified butter